 - Once the hour is up, season with the lemon juice, olive oil and salt and pepper.

-- Add the cornichons, the scallions, and the parsley.
+- Add the cornichons, the chopped eggs, the scallions, and the parsley.
 Toss well.

 - Fold the mayonnaise into the vegetables and place the salad in a serving bowl or, for a nicer presentation, mould it into a nice shape and decorate it with slices of red roasted peppers and cherry tomatoes.